nanochess/book-Atari/README.md

 ### NOTES:

-These games are fully commented in my new book Programming Games for Atari 2600, including a crash course on 6507 programming!
+These games are fully commented in my new book *Programming Games for Atari 2600*, including a crash course on 6507 programming!

 Now available from Lulu: